 Gambling

-Pick a DC on the Work a Job table, and make either a Insight or Deception check at advantage.
+Pick a DC on the Work a Job table, and make either an Insight or Deception check at advantage.
 If you succeed you make the listed amount, if you fail you lose the listed amount.

 If you use Deception and succeed you roll twice for earnings and take the higher amount.
 However, if you fail by 10 or more or fumble, you run into trouble with the law or local criminals, depending on the legality of the gambling.

 If you fail and cannot pay your losses, you must work a job at DC 5 using straight Strength, Constitution, or Intelligence checks, paying all earnings to the debt until it is paid off.
 This represents doing some form of menial labor for the person you owe money to.
-They money can also be paid off with money acquired outside of down time.
+The money can also be paid off with money acquired outside of down time.

 Relaxing